WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

-Tasks:

-change print(player_choice) to play_game() x 3

-write play_game()
-- set computer_choice using randint
-- hide the three choose turtles
-- set the onclick to None
-- set costumes for player and computer
-- show the player and computer turtles

-add annotation turtle and

 # Playing the game - trinket

 In this step we'll add the code to get a basic game up and running between *you* and *the computer*.
-Later we'll write code so that the computer can work out who won, and keep the score in case you want to keep playing more than once.
+Later we'll write code so that the computer can work out who won, and keep the score in case you want to play more than once.

 To do this we'll have to rearrange some of the code we've already written and organise it into Python ***functions***.